Porcupine (album): Background and recording

 Following the release of "The Back of Love" on 21 May 1982, the band played at the inaugural WOMAD festival and then at various European music festivals throughout the summer.
 The band then resumed recording the album at Rockfield Studios in South Wales, which had been used for the band's first two albums, and also at Amazon Studios in Liverpool.
 According to de Freitas, recording the album was a slow process: "Porcupine was very hard to actually write and record [...]
 Heaven Up Here was pure confidence, we did it really quickly; we had a great time doing it – but this one was like we had to drag it out of ourselves."
-McCulloch later said that when recording the album, the mood among the band members was "horrible."
+McCulloch later said that when recording the album, the mood among the band members was "horrible".

-When presented with the finished album, WEA rejected it as "too uncommercial."
+When presented with the finished album, WEA rejected it as "too uncommercial".
 The band agreed to rerecord the album despite Sergeant's complaints.
 Using the original version of the album as a blueprint, the follow-up recording sessions went more smoothly.
 Drummond brought Shankar back to add strings to the other tracks on the album.
-It was these sessions that produced the band's next single "The Cutter," which was released in January 1983 and went on to become the band's first Top 10 hit.
+These sessions produced the band's next single "The Cutter", which was released in January 1983 and went on to become the band's first Top 10 hit.